AVSLab/basilisk/src/fswAlgorithms/formationFlying/spacecraftReconfig/spacecraftReconfig.rst

 In addition to formation control algorithm described in the textbook, some extensions and improvements are included in this module.
 First, this module assumes that deputy spacecraft has one-axis thrusters.
 Therefore, attitude control is also necessary along with burn at certain period.
-When burn timing is approaching, target attitude is output as attRefOutMsgName.
+When burn timing is approaching, target attitude is output as ``attRefOutMsgName``.
-Otherwise, and if attRefInMsgName (which is optional) is set, the reference message is output as attRefOutMsgName.
+Otherwise, and if ``attRefInMsgName`` (which is optional) is set, the reference message is output as ``attRefOutMsgName``.
 Second, if :math:`\delta a` is not zero, drift of :math:`\delta M` occurs.
 This module can take this drift into consideration .
 Therefore, this module can achieve formation reconfiguration in orbital period.
 Third, in general three-time burn is necessary for reconfiguration.
 Two of them occur at perigee and apogee each.